Moving to Playa del Carmen, Tulum or the Riviera Maya

-- Exceptional restaurants and fresh food everywhere, from local street vendors to traditional Mexican food, vegan restaurants, cuisine from all over the word like Germany, Israel, Italy, Canada, Argentina, India, you name it!
+- Exceptional restaurants and fresh food everywhere, from local street vendors to traditional Mexican food, vegan restaurants, cuisine from all over the world like Germany, Israel, Italy, Canada, Argentina, India, you name it!

 - Beach bars with live music almost every day of the week – you want to meet people?
 You can do that any day of the week!

-- In need of a healthy live style?
-Yoga, Salsa Dancing, Diving, Paddle boarding, Swimming, Snorkeling, Water Aerobics, Zumba, Tennis, Basketball, Running, Gym …. the options are endless and sometimes classes are for free!
+- In need of a healthy lifestyle?
+Yoga, Salsa Dancing, Diving, Paddleboarding, Swimming, Snorkeling, Water Aerobics, Zumba, Tennis, Basketball, Running, Gym …. the options are endless and sometimes classes are for free!

 - A lower cost of living allows you to support the local economy by having a gardener or a maid or even a caretaker for an elderly person.
 But that is not all!
 Regular groceries, fresh fish, vegetables & fruits are cheap, rents, real estate, healthcare, and insurance, etc. are affordable as well.